openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

-Discussions in the Named Release Planning and Build-Test-Release Working Groups frequently are encumbered with confusion and uncertainty of what the default settings are in edx-platform, how they differ from Tutor's default settings, what settings can be overriden, and how to do so.
+Discussions in the Named Release Planning and Build-Test-Release Working Groups frequently are encumbered with confusion and uncertainty of what the default settings are in edx-platform, how they differ from Tutor's default settings, what settings can be overridden, and how to do so.
 Only a minority of developers and operators fully understand the configuration logic described above end-to-end; even for those that do, following this override chain for any given Django setting is time-consuming and error-prone.
-CAT-1 bugs and high-severity security vulnerabilities have arisen due to misunderstanding of how edx-platform Django settings are rendered.
+CAT-1 bugs and high-severity security vulnerabilities have arisen due to misunderstandings of how edx-platform Django settings are rendered.

 Developers are frequently instructed that if they need to override a Django